catenax-eV/catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange/CX-0128-DemandandCapacityManagementDataExchange.md

 In the context of data usage policies `Usage Policies`, participants and related services MUST use the following policy rules:

-- Use Case Framework `FrameworkAgreement`
+- *Data Exchange Governance* framework agreement.
 - At least one use case purpose `UsagePurpose` from the above mentioned [[ODRL](#repositories)] policy repository.

 Additionally, respective usage policies MAY include the following policy rule: